-Beyond the Paper Log: Maintaining Forensic-Grade Chain of Custody in High-Assurance Labs
+Beyond the Paper Log: Maintaining Reviewable Chain of Custody in Evidence-Sensitive Labs

 Traditional labs often rely on manual logs and legacy LIMS (Laboratory Information Management Systems) that treat CoC as a post-hoc reporting feature.
 In the current threat landscape, that is no longer sufficient.